-Children's Educational Activities Leave that is not used may not be carried over to the next year.
-Children's Educational Leave must be approved by the supervisor and indicated on the semimonthly Leave Report.
+Children's education activities leave that is not used may not be carried over to the next year.
+Children's educational leave must be approved by the supervisor and indicated on the semimonthly Leave Report.

 An employee (parent or grandparent) may request children's educational leave under A.C.A.
 21-4-216.
 This leave is not compensable to the state employee at the time of retirement.
 Please see Office of Personnel Management Policy 50.13 for more information.